-You can set preferred URLs in your Google Webmaster Tools account under the option Configuration> Sitelink> Preferred Domain.
-Going one step further, you can set URL parameters to drop duplicate pages from Google-bot indexing.
+You can set URL parameters to drop duplicate pages from Google-bot indexing.
 This option is also available under Configuration in the sub-section URL Parameters, however, using this option may cause de-indexing of important pages if not properly configured, hence it is not recommended if you are not entirely sure how to do it.
 Learn more about URL parameters in our blog on Clean URLs for SEO and Usability.

 When you have businesses spread all over the world it is natural to have multiple domains for each location and it is likely not possible to create unique content for each of these sites when the product/service is the same.
 How do you handle content duplication within your country-specific domains?
-To start with, go to Google Webmaster Tools>Configuration>Settings in each of the country-specific domains and choose the country of the target audience for each site, as shown below:
+To start with, go to Google Search Console>Configuration>Settings in each of the country-specific domains and choose the country of the target audience for each site.

 - If possible, use a local server for each country-specific domain.

 - Enter local addresses and phone numbers on each of the country-specific sites.

 - Use geo meta tags.
 These tags may not be used by Google, as you have already set the target users option in Google Search Console, but they may come in handy to let secondary search engines, such as Bing, know that your site targets a specific country.